A sweet story of love, marriage and babies – with a very sad middle and a very happy new chapter . . .

 But when she was born they discovered that Evelyn had severe medical problems.
 Despite the care of the finest doctors and most compassionate nurses, and the tireless devotion, constant prayers and overwhelming love of her parents and family and friends, Evelyn died in early January, 2016.

-Jenn and Tony reached out to me to conduct the funeral service, and it was one of the most difficult and heartbreaking things I have ever done.
+Jenn and Tony reached out to me to conduct the funeral service.
+It was one of the most difficult and heartbreaking things I have ever done.

-Anyone who has lost a child will know of the depth of grief these two faced, and I will not dwell on this very sad part of their story . . . except to say that family and friends continued to pray for Jenn and Tony, and they did the hard work of healing their hearts and moving forward with renewed strength in their commitment to each other.
+Anyone who has lost a child will know of the depth of grief these two faced.
+I will not dwell on this very sad part of their story . . . except to say that family and friends continued to pray for Jenn and Tony.
+They, in turn, did the hard work of healing their hearts and moving forward with renewed strength in their commitment to each other.

 A Happy New Chapter